Carpel Tunnel Syndrome – Runner’s 10K Threshold

 Step 4: Hold the salutation pose for about 5 minutes.
 Take short breaks before resuming.
 Deepen the pose as you progress and try to discover the roots of the hands as you perform this exercise.
 The exercise packs a lot of benefits; reducing strength and anxiety, helps in calming the brain, helps in self- awareness, and helps with the flexibility of the hands.

 Step 1: sit in a comfortable preferably padded place with your legs straight in front of you.
 Lift your right buttock slightly bend your knees and lift your legs to the left.
 Lay your feet on the floor outside the left hip with the left ankle resting in the right arc.

-Step 2: On inhalation, lift through the top of the sternum to lengthen the front torso.
-On exhalation, twist your torso to the right keeping the left buttock as close to the floor as possible.
-Be sure to keep the tail bone close to the floor in order to keep the lower back long.
+Step 2: On an inhalation, lift through the top of the sternum to lengthen the front torso.
+On an exhalation, twist your torso to the right keeping the left buttock as close to the floor as possible.
+Be sure to keep the tailbone close to the floor in order to keep the lower back long.

 Step 3: place your left hand under your right knee and bring your right hand to the floor just beside your right buttock.
 Pull your left shoulder slightly making sure your press shoulder blades against your back as you continue to twist the chest to the right.

 Step 4: Turn your head either to the right or left and looking over your shoulder, look at your feet.

 Step 5: On every inhalation, lift yourself slightly towards the sternum using the fingers placed on the floor to push yourself upwards.
 Be sure to hold the pose for between 30 seconds to 1 minute.
 Try the exercise with different variations of poses.
 Be sure to repeat the steps switching the feet.
 Try deepening the pose of that exercise by varying the positions.
 The exercise comes with a wide range of benefits.
 It helps in stretching the spine, shoulders, and hips, massaging the abdominal organs, relieving pain, treating the carpal tunnel.